llvm/llvm-blog-www/content/posts/2023-09-19-Diagnostic-Improvements-in-Clang-17.md

       |        ^
 ```

-Redefinition of compiler builtin macros usually leads to unintended results because library headers often rely on these macros and they do not
+Redefinition of compiler builtin macros usually leads to unintended results because library headers often rely on these macros, and they do not
 expect these macros to be modified by users.

 <br>